nonoo/flightradar-telegram-bot/README.md

 The bot acquires data from [FlightRadar24.com](https://flightradar24.com/) and uses the [Telegram Bot API](https://github.com/go-telegram-bot-api/telegram-bot-api).
 Configuration is saved in a JSON file in the operating system's default app configuration directory.

+Settings are stored per chat ID, so you can use the bot in multiple groups in case you need different settings (for example: different location settings).

 Tested on Linux, but should be able to run on other operating systems.

 ## Compiling